ess-dmsc/nexus-constructor/GETTING_STARTED.md

 ![](resources/images/Tooltip_006.png)

-After this, We should set the data type of the field by selecting the type combo and selecting "String".
-Then, in the value edit, we will enter one of the options specified in the "type" field in the documentation on the right.
-In this case, lets use `Spallation Neutron Source`
+Set the data type of the field by selecting the type combo and selecting "String".
+In the value edit, enter one of the options specified in the "type" field in the documentation on the right.
+In this case, let's use `Spallation Neutron Source`

 ![](resources/images/AddComponent_007.png)